transcom/mymove-docs/docs/frontend/guides/how-we-use-react-query.md

 [docs-rq-query-invalidation]: https://react-query-v2.tanstack.com/docs/guides/query-invalidation
 :::

-[There are examples in the codebase here][gh-mymove-invalidate-queries].
-We use query invalidation to fetch new data from the APIs that `useQuery` fetches from.
+[We use query invalidation to fetch new data][gh-mymove-invalidate-queries] from the APIs that `useQuery` fetches from.
 Only use this when you want to fetch new data related to the Entity that you're updating.
 Make sure you also fetch new data for related Entities as well.

 [gh-mymove-invalidate-queries]: https://github.com/transcom/mymove/search?l=JavaScript&q=%22invalidateQueries%28%22&type=